Mary-Gichana/code-challange/README.md

    ```bash
    node marks.js or  node speed.js
    ```
-4. Input the student's mark (a number between 0 and 100) when prompted.
+4. Input the student's mark (a number between 0 and 100) when prompted for marks.js file

+   Input the car's speed (a number) when prompted for speed.js file.

 # License
 This project is under the MIT License.